MolecularBioinformatics/MTOR-protein-interaction/README.md

 1. Data: Fasta files, Hmmer profiles, and structure files for G3BP1 and TSC2
 2. Images: Plots and visualisations of DCA results
-3. Scripts: Simple, ad-hoc python scripts to manipulate result files for visualisation purposes, analysis pipeline in progress
+3. Scripts: Simple ad-hoc python scripts to manipulate result files for visualisation purposes, analysis pipeline in progress
-4. mfDCA: Original utput of pydca's meanfield DCA implementation
+4. mfDCA: Original output of pydca's meanfield DCA implementation

+Refer to the WIKI for more information about the project.